Register here for our Spring Virtual Tour

 This is done through:

-• Integration with art, geography, history, and music; building models, making drawings, writing stories, playing games, and making collections and displays
+• building models, making drawings, writing stories, playing games, and making collections and displays

 Grammar/Composition